mrZizik/lab_reports/RP/proposal.md

 #### 3. Research Goals

-- Analyse the energy profile of application in mobile environment
+- Prove or disprove ability of detection malicious behaviour based on energy consumption
-- Draw relation between different malware and the energy consumption
+- Draw relation between different types of malware and the energy consumption
 - Implement research results into virus detection application

 #### 4. References